 Delivery Mode Percent of contact hours made online Definition Comments field of class schedule Additional Course Fee Online- Asynchronous 100% Fully-online course with all contact hours made online; Asynchronous classes let students complete their work on their own time within a given time frame provided by the instructor.
-Online \$25 per credit Online- Synchronous 100% Fully-online course with all contact hours made online.
+Online \$25 per credit

+Online- Synchronous 100% Fully-online course with all contact hours made online.
 Students and instructors in synchronous classes are online at the same time, specified by the day and time on the class schedule.
 All students must be online at that exact time to participate in the class.
 Virtual Class \$25 per credit Blended 75-99% Mostly online courses with approximately five or fewer on-campus meetings; meetings are often held for orientations, proctored exams, or other scheduled activities noted on the syllabus.
 Blended: Web & Campus \$10 per credit Hybrid ~50% Approximately half of the course is delivered on-campus while half is delivered online.
 Courses either meet on-campus at a standard time every other week or just once per week for half the hours.
-Hybrid: 50% Online \$10 per credit Web-Assisted 0% All contact hours are made in the classroom, but students complete coursework and access course materials online.
+Hybrid: 50% Online \$10 per credit Hyflex 0-100% Class meetings occur on-campus and online simultaneously.
+For each meeting, a student chooses to attend on-campus, online synchronously (Zoom), or online asynchronously (Blackboard).
+Web-Assisted 0% All contact hours are made in the classroom, but students complete coursework and access course materials online.
 The use of the web component is mandatory and has an impact on the students' success.
-Web-Assisted

-All contact hours are made in the classroom.
-Content may Traditional 0% be made available online but student interaction with online materials does not impact their grade.
+Web-Assisted Traditional 0% All contact hours are made in the classroom.
+Content may be made available online, but student interaction with online materials does not impact their grade.